 Adaptive expectations is an economic theory which gives importance to past events in predicting future outcomes.
 A common example is for predicting inflation.
-Adaptive expectations states that if inflation increased in the past year, people will expect a higher rate of inflation in the next year.
+Adaptive expectations state that if inflation increased in the past year, people will expect a higher rate of inflation in the next year.

 A simple formula for adaptive expectations is Pe = Pt. -1 This states people expect inflation will be the same as last year.

 The adaptive expectations hypothesis.
 The theory that people base their expectations of inflation on past inflation rates.

 In more complicated adaptive expectation models, different weightings can be given to past years and how much inflation was different to predicted inflation.